-With growing cross-linking in the healthcare sector and the possibilities of medical simulation in combination with high-performance computing for cloud-based software solutions, medical software is playing an increasingly important role and supports the approach of personalized medicine.
+With growing cross-linking in the digital healthcare sector and the possibilities of medical simulation in combination with high-performance computing for cloud-based healthcare software solutions, medical software is playing an increasingly important role in mobile health and supports the approach of personalized medicine.

 The following terms are distinguished:

-- HEALTH SOFTWARE: Software specifically designed to maintain or improve the health of individuals or to provide care.
+- HEALTH SOFTWARE: Software specifically designed to maintain or improve individuals’ health or provide care.

 - MEDICAL SOFTWARE: Software specifically intended for use in a physical medical device or intended to be a SOFTWARE medical device.